Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Adversarial Datasets

-We have examined the effect of training on existing datasets with significant amounts of overlap, as well as our own adversarial dataset with constant overlap.
-However, we have not investigated increasing levels of overlap in datasets.
-To do so, we modify XYSquares by decreasing the spacing between grid points while keeping the number of grid points constant along each factor, such that the size of the dataset remains the same at $8^6 = 262144$ observations.
+We have examined the effect of training on existing datasets with significant amounts of overlap, as well as our own adversarial dataset with constant perceived distances according to pixel-wise losses.
+However, we have not investigated increasing levels of overlap in datasets, or rather reducing perceived between observations that are also close in ground-truth factor space.
+To do so, we modify XYSquares by decreasing the spacing between grid points while keeping the number of grid points constant along each factor, ensuring the dataset size remains fixed at $8^6 = 262144$ observations.

-The original adversarial dataset with a spacing of $8$ has a constant distance value of $\VDistance(\bx[a], \bx[b]) = C_8$.
+The original adversarial dataset, with a spacing of $8$, has a constant distance value of $\VDistance(\bx[a], \bx[b]) = C_8$.
 As the spacing $s$ decreases from $8 \to 1$ over the datasets, the probability increases that any two observations re-sampled along a single factor traversal overlap $p(\VDistance(\bx[a], \bx[b]) < C_8)$ and should thus be placed closer together in the latent space.
 More overlap leads to more unique distance values which in turn allows for easier ordering of data points.
-We visualise this concept using ground-truth and visual distance matrices in \cref{fig:data-dists_xysquares-incr-overlap}.
+We visualise this concept using ground-truth and perceived distance matrices in \Cref{fig:data-dists_xysquares-incr-overlap}.

-We verify our statements through the experimental results in \cref{fig:exp-incr-overlap}, where the Beta-VAE and Ada-GVAE are trained on these datasets.
+We verify our statements through the experimental results in \Cref{fig:exp-incr-overlap}, where the $\beta$-VAE and Ada-GVAE are trained on these datasets.
 As the spacing decreases and overlap is introduced, the disentanglement performance improves, since it is easier for a VAE to introduce an ordering over representations.
 Even for the XYSquares dataset with 1 pixel of overlap between grid points, an ordering of elements along factor traversals can be induced.
 However, the probability of a VAE encountering these scenarios in the latent space due to random sampling is low, and thus it is still not always easy for the model to learn disentangled representations over such a dataset.